Welcome to the second Nix pill. In the first pill we briefly described Nix.

 In turn, that's a symlink to

 in the same directory.
-Yes, that means it's the generation #1 of
+Yes, that means it's the first generation of

 downloading Nix expressions from `http://releases.nixos.org/nixpkgs/nixpkgs-14.10pre46060.a1a2851/nixexprs.tar.xz'... unpacking channels... created 2 symlinks in user environment modifying /home/nix/.profile...

 The installer downloaded the package descriptions from commit